conan-io/docs/reference/conanfile/methods.rst

 package_id()
 ------------

-Creates a unique id for the package.
-Default package id is calculated using ``settings``, ``options`` and ``requires`` properties.
+Creates a unique ID for the package.
+Default package ID is calculated using ``settings``, ``options`` and ``requires`` properties.
 When a package creator specifies the values for any of thoses properties, it is telling that any value change will require a different binary package.

 However, sometimes a package creator would need to alter the default behavior, for example, to have only one binary package for several different compiler versions.
-In that case you can set a custom ``self.info`` object implementing this method and the pacakge id will be computed with the given information:
+In that case you can set a custom ``self.info`` object implementing this method and the pacakge ID will be computed with the given information:

 .. code-block:: python